N-Krenn/ckanext-linkorgs/README.rst

 6. Optional: edit ckanext-linkorgs/ckanext/linkorgs/templates/package/read.html to fit your design needs.
 The standard only displays it standardly, without using additional CSS    to not interfere with the CKAN template.
 Either change it before installing the Extension, or follow the steps in Configuration.

-NOTE: the standard Plugin creates an iframe that points to localhost:80/app.php, where the corresponding linkorgs-app should be present. (find here: https://github.com/N-Krenn/linkorgs-app).
+NOTE: the standard Plugin creates an iframe that points to localhost:80/app.php, where the corresponding linkorgs-app should be present. (find app here: https://github.com/N-Krenn/linkorgs-app).
 You can either host it yourselves or wait for a public release of a centralized service.
 The Plugin will be updated with the centralized services URL as soon as available.

 ------------